Jen Arriaza

 Logo

-I build analytic tools to understand critical industry problems, and develop strategies based on quantitative insights.
+I develop analytical tools to solve industry challenges and create strategies based on quantitative insights.

 Back